 Lastly, we share Paula McCann’s thoughtful checklist of things we can do to help comfort a loved one who is dying.

 We notice a thread that runs through all of these stories.
 That is, no matter how this chapter of our life goes, it will shape us, and the people around us, like nothing else can.
 One thing we’ve learned from these stories and others is that death is profound in its ordinariness.
 There’s a strange comfort in that.
 One of the definitions of the word “mundane” is “of this world, earthly.”
 We’re all part of this world.
 Maybe it makes sense, then, that when any one of us is set to leave, those “mundane” moments become the gifts from the dying, which the living can hold and carry on with.

 But don’t go yet!
 We hope you’ll take six more minutes to listen to one last recording: Vikki Kelleher’s poignant, hilarious, heartbreaking, seriously funny experience of saying good-bye to her dad as he died in hospital.

-Stay tuned for our next WYD In Focus when we share stories about how the arts and humanities can enrich our lives right up to the very end.
+Stay tuned for when we share stories about how the arts and humanities can enrich our lives right up to the very end.